-- Carbohydrate Recommendations for Athletes
+- Recommended Carbohydrate Intake For Endurance Athletes

 - How to Avoid Sugar Cravings

-- Carbohydrates for Athletes: Take Home Points
+- Daily Carbohydrate Recommendations For Athletes: Take Home Points

 - Are carbs bad for athletes?